5 Must-Have eDiscovery Features for Legal Firms

 Along with instant information gratification, a data-driven world gives rise to new concerns.
 When everything is collected, everything becomes evidence.
 Emails, documents, images, text messages, and other data types now form the basis of both criminal and civil legal actions.
 What’s more, they’re subject to the increasingly rigorous process of eDiscovery: identifying, cataloging, and sharing key documents as required to ensure lawyers on both sides of a case have access to the same information.

 The result?
 Firms need a better way to practice law and create order across multiple data sources.
 The solution?
-Top notch eDiscovery tools.
+Top notch eDiscovery features in tools and applications.
 Not sure what passes the bar?
 Look for these five must-have features.

 File Format Support